-If videos are one of the modern tools for personal Agile training and Scrum knowledge acquisition, podcasts can also play an important role.
+Podcasts play an important role as one of the modern tools for personal Agile training and Scrum knowledge acquisition, as much as videos.
 Audio-only material is useful in a context where the eyes are already busy, when you commute in your car for instance.

 This article lists active Agile and Scrum podcasts.
-Most episodes are available as mp3 files that can be downloaded.
-Other are available only in certain audio or video distribution platforms like SoundCloud , iTunes or YouTube.
-The active Agile and Scrum podcasts mentioned in this article are: Agile.fm, Agile Answers, Agile Amped, Agile Chicago Style, Agile Chuck Wagon, Agile Coffee, Agile for Human, Agile in 3 Minutes, Agile Revolution, Agile Toolkit Podcast, Agile Uprising, Badass Agile Podcast, Deliver It Cast, JoinAgile, LeadingAgile, Meta-Cast, Scrum Master Toolbox, This Agile Life, Troubleshooting Agile, Why Agile Transformations Fails.
-Do not hesitate to suggest important Agile and Scrum podcasts that are missing from this list using the contact form.
+Most podcasts episodes are available as mp3 files that can be downloaded.
+Other are available only in certain audio or video distribution platforms like SoundCloud , iTunes, Spotify, Stitcher or YouTube.
+The active Agile and Scrum podcasts mentioned in this article are: Agile.fm, Agile Answers, Agile Amped, Agile Chicago Style, Agile Chuck Wagon, Agile Coaches’ Corner, Agile Coaching Network, Agile Coffee, Agile for Human, Agile in 3 Minutes, Agile Revolution, Agile Toolkit Podcast, Agile Uprising, Badass Agile Podcast, The Burn Up, Deliver It Cast, JoinAgile, LeadingAgile, Meta-Cast, Planet Product Owner, Scrum Master Toolbox, This Agile Life, Troubleshooting Agile, Two Scrums Up, Why Agile Transformations Fails, Women in Agile.
+Do not hesitate to suggest important Agile and Scrum podcasts that are missing from this list using the website contact form.

 April 3 2019: added Agile.fm, Agile Chicago Style